Pekinška Patka: Lineup changes, switch to post-punk and disbandment (1981)

 Following the debut album release, the band underwent personnel changes with some members changing instruments and others leaving altogether.
 Guitarist Kovačević expressed a desire to play saxophone, so he moved to that instrument, with Zoran "Bale" Bulatović, a 17-year-old former member of Pečat (Stamp), took over the vacated guitar spot.
 Second guitarist Prosenica and bassist Oslovčan also left the band.
-On several concerts bass guitar was played by Aleksandar "Caki" Kravić (formerly of Rani Mraz) and then the former bassist Srba Dobanovački, until another former Pečat member, Marinko Vukmanović joined the band.
+On several concerts bass guitar was played by Aleksandar "Caki" Kravić (formerly of Rani Mraz) and then by former bassist Srba Dobanovački, until another former Pečat member, Marinko Vukmanović joined the band.
 Prosenica's spot stayed vacant as the band continued with only one guitar.
 That lineup did not last long, as Kovačević left during fall of 1980 to join the two-tone/ska group Kontraritam.

 The new Pekinška Patka lineup went on a successful tour of SR Bosnia and Herzegovina, ending with a sold-out show at Sarajevo's Skenderija Hall.
 The band recorded the cover of the popular Dragan Stojnić chanson "Bila je tako lijepa" ("She Was So Pretty"), with altered lyrics and in the manner of Sid Vicious cover of "My Way", and released it on single with "Buba-rumba" as the B-side.
-The band further appeared on the Rokenroler III television show on TV Belgrade with the "Stop stop" song from Plitka poezija, a cover of The Hollies' 1966 hit "Stop!
-Stop!
-Stop!".
+The band further appeared on the Rokenroler III television show on TV Belgrade with the "Stop stop" song from Plitka poezija.
 Later that year, the show represented Yugoslav Radio Television network at the Montreux Rose d'Or festival. Čonkić also planned to cover Himna Svetom Savi (Hymn to Saint Sava), which was met with disapproval by the rest of the band and ultimately not done.

 During December 1980, the band performed at the Grock festival held at the Novi Sad Fair, leaving a good impression but also causing an uproar by burning a copy of Borba, an official newspaper of the League of Communists.
 Following the show, the band members were summoned to a police station, where Čonkić defended their actions by telling the real course of events: the band did not intend to send a political message; Vukmanović–himself a son of a League of Communists official–wanted to pose on stage as the Statue of Liberty, and used a copy of Borba as a torch due to the newspaper's large format, not being aware that paper he found nearby were the pages of Borba.
 During the intro for the song "Biti ružan, pametan i mlad", Čonkić ironically dedicated the song to Goran Bregović, the leader of Bijelo Dugme, which was the most popular Yugoslav band at the time.
 Džuboks music magazine praised the show, while Dnevnik journalist Bogdan Četnik wrote an article demanding that the band be completely banned.